embrace-io/embrace-docs/content/ios/performance-monitoring.md

 Embrace also contains a powerful stopwatch and abandonment tracking feature.
 Embrace uses this mechanism to measure your application launch performance.
 This is why you must call `endAppStartup` somewhere in your application, as mentioned in the [Session Reporting]({{< relref "/ios/session-reporting" >}}) section.

 You can use that same mechanism yourself to measure any portion of your application.
 We call this concept **moments**.
-This API is also immediate mode (like [logs]({{< relref "/ios/logging" >}})), meaning your users will incur a networking call when you start and stop a moment.
+This API is also immediate mode (like [logs]({{< relref "/ios/log-message-api" >}})), meaning your users will incur a networking call whenever you start and stop a moment.

 {{< hint info >}}
 The performance of the networking calls that moments make are unrelated to the performance of the moment itself.